abrotman/BIMI_MUA/bimi_mua.md

-BIMI relies on DMARC, which in turn relies on both SPF and DKIM validation for the message in question, and it is generally accepted that an MTA is best positioned to do the SPF and DKIM validation that underpin DMARC, since it has the cleanest access to the data necessary for such validation.
+BIMI relies on DMARC, which in turn relies on both SPF and DKIM validation for the message in question, and it is generally accepted that an MTA is best positioned to do the SPF and DKIM validation that underpin DMARC since it has the cleanest access to the data necessary for such validation.
 An MUA almost certainly cannot perform SPF validation on a message, as it will not know the sending IP of the message, and an MUA could only perform DKIM